AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 Splunk app for Aviatrix can be downloaded from `Splunkbase <https://splunkbase.splunk.com/app/3585/>`_.

-Click `here <https://github.com/AviatrixSystems/SplunkforAviatrix>`_ to check instructions on GitHub.
+Click `SplunkforAviatrix <https://github.com/AviatrixSystems/SplunkforAviatrix>`_ to check instructions on GitHub.

 **Sample**